Assume Nothing: A Story of Intimate Violence

 https://www.dropbox.com/sh/a4woryzjqc7mbo3/AAC2S5rT8ltnPsb8nuCWwDkpa?dl=0

 Library Journal reviewed the book as "a searing, yet sensitive account of vulnerability and redemption that will find a wide audience."
 Kirkus Reviews called Assume Nothing "a courageous and compelling example of an author writing her 'way out of the darkness.'"
 Publishers Weekly said, "This gripping story is not to be missed."
 The New York Times praised the book's "crisp, unadorned prose," and further said, "In methodically describing how a successful artist and activist can fall into a dark relationship with a controlling man, she is performing a rare and valuable service."
 Ms. Magazine included the book on its list of the most anticipated releases of 2021.
-And it’s a top pick on gma.com from Zibby Owens.
+And it was a top pick on gma.com from Zibby Owens.

 Related VIDEOS